ericung/dost/README.md

 # Dev Ops Speech to Text

-The Dev Ops Speech to Text, dost, project aims to execute cloud commands from voice.
+The Dev Ops Speech to Text, dost, this project aims to execute command line interfaces from voice to help aid in the process of dev ops.